-In addition to the Area Directors of training and Development/Director of Ministry who are responsible for MDR each Episcopal Area will have an MDR Administrator.
-S/He will coordinate the process, support both clergy and MDR Consultants and be the first point of contact for queries.
+In addition to the Area Directors of Ministry who are responsible for MDR, each Episcopal Area will have an MDR Administrator.
+S/He will coordinate the process, support both ministers and MDR consultants and be the first point of contact for queries.